bshort95/Piglatin_Python/README.md

 after you press enter the program will display what you wrote now in pig latin. some things to note.

-first when you enter a integer the number will not be edited.
+1. when you enter a integer the number will not be edited.
 ![integer example](https://github.com/bshort95/Piglatin_Python/blob/master/Capture.JPG?raw=true)

-second the program will do its best to maintain the integrety of the phonics. so words starting with two constenents will retain the first to letters word example.
+1. the program will do its best to maintain the integrety of the phonics. so words starting with two constenents will retain the first to letters word example.
 ![phonics example](https://github.com/bshort95/Piglatin_Python/blob/master/Capture1.JPG?raw=true)

-third single letter words just add an ay.
+1. single letter words just add an ay.
 ![single letter example](https://github.com/bshort95/Piglatin_Python/blob/master/Capture3.JPG?raw=true)